open/close all folders

 - In the PopCap Games title AstroPop, Vector and Sprocket turn out to be fraternal twins.

-- Ninjas Jago and Black Orchid find out they're long lost twins orphaned and separated at birth at the end of the first Killer Instinct game.
+- Ninja Jago and Fair Cop Black Orchid aren't necessarily twins, but find out they're long siblings orphaned and separated shortly after Jago's birth at the end of the first Killer Instinct game.

 - Elan of The Order of the Stick and his Evil Twin, Nale.

 - Walky and Sal, in It's Walky!, though it's hard to see why they didn't figure it out sooner.
 In this case, Sal was switched with another child (Beef) to generate the impression she was more important and needed hiding when the more important one was actually Walky.
-Sal herself, and for a long time the reader, are fooled too.
-Tragically, their reunion ultimately triggers Beef's Face Heel Turn.
+Sal herself, and for a long time the reader, is fooled too.
+Tragically, their reunion ultimately triggers Beef's Face–Heel Turn.

 - The Inexplicable Adventures of Bob!: Although artificial creature Molly and her identical "sister'' Golly were born in different places a few months apart, most aspects of this trope still apply.
 They had radically different upbringings giving them very different personalities, they only met after they were both fully-grown, Golly was initially mistaken for Molly, and each regards the other as an object lesson in what they might have become under other circumstances (the story title is "There But For the Grace," as in, "There but for the grace of God go I.")